 - Your phone is SIM-unlocked, allowing you to use prepaid SIM cards

 GSM cellular standard.
 Not all cellphone providers are created equal: in the U.S., digital cellular networks are split between GSM and CDMA.
 U.S. operators using the GSM standard include AT&T Mobility and T-Mobile.
-Verizon Wireless and Sprint use the incompatible CDMA network.
+US Cellular, Verizon Wireless and Sprint use the incompatible CDMA network.
 Your CDMA-compatible phone won't work in a GSM-compatible country.

 900/1800 band.
 Outside the U.S., Japan, and Korea, the world's cellular phones use GSM technology.
 However, the U.S.'s GSM networks use different frequencies than the rest of the world.
 In the United States and Canada, GSM cellphones use the 850/1900 band; providers everywhere else use the 900/1800 band.